 $ sudo apt install python3-apt

-Next, we'll add distutils:
+Next, we'll install distutils

-$ sudo apt install python3.9-distutils
+$ sudo apt-get install python3.10-distutils python3.10-dev python3.10-venv

 As absurd as it sounds, successfully updating Python on Ubuntu is a legitimate accomplishment.
 I've witnessed software developers of all backgrounds struggle with dumb things like "setting up Python."
 Some tasks are unintuitive and lack any conventional patterns or logic.
 Updating Python on Ubuntu is one of those tasks.